TriangleDataCenter/Triangle-BBH/README.md

 # Triangle-BBH
-Frequency-domain BBH TDI-2.0 response template and basic analysis tools, including the TDI-2.0 response wrappers of 2 waveforms: (1) the IMRPhenomD \& HM waveform of BBHx (https://github.com/mikekatz04/BBHx, CPU \& GPU) and (2) the  IMRPhenomD \& HM waveform of WF4PY (https://github.com/CosmoStatGW/WF4Py, CPU only).
+Frequency-domain BBH TDI-2.0 response template and basic analysis tools, including the TDI-2.0 response wrappers of 2 waveforms: (1) the IMRPhenomD \& HM waveform of [BBHx](https://github.com/mikekatz04/BBHx) (CPU \& GPU) and (2) the  IMRPhenomD \& HM waveform of [WF4PY](https://github.com/CosmoStatGW/WF4Py) (CPU only).
 The responses are consistent with the time-domain simulations of Triangle-Simulator.
+This code should only be regarded as an illustrative example for the preliminary analysis of Taiji Data Challenge, and is not intended to serve as a solution to all the challenges.

 # Installation
 1. install triangle and activate triangle environment